First Step Cambodia

 Additional Info about Us

-First Step Cambodia (FSC) is a Cambodian non-governmental organization established (2010) as a response to the ground breaking historical research paper: “I Thought it Could Never Happen to Boys”, which documented stories of sexual abuses against boys in Cambodia.
-Based on this study’s findings, FSC was specifically designed to meet the needs of boys who are survivors of sexual abuse and children displaying sexually harmful behavior.
+First Step Cambodia (FSC) is a Cambodian non-governmental organization established (2010) to meet the needs of boys who are survivors of sexual abuse and children displaying sexually harmful behavior.
 FSC also serves the children’s families, caregivers, supporters and communities.
-Today, FSC is the only organization in Cambodia specialized in giving support to boys and operates from its offices in Phnom Penh and Siem Reap, providing its services to the surrounding provinces.

 Our primary goal is to ensure that all children are protected from sexual abuse and that all those affected by abuse are supported and enabled to reach their potential.
 We achieve this goal through social work and other activities related to our three key programs Prevention, Capacity Building, and Support.
 Until the development of FSC’s specialist services, nothing of this kind existed in Cambodia.
 Through our advocacy efforts, capacity building of professionals working with and for children in Cambodia, and our close collaboration with partners and government agencies, we are beginning to change beliefs that are mostly ill-informed taboos and improve the response given to boys when they need or seek support.

 FSC aims to increase the understanding, knowledge and awareness among different stakeholders including schoolteachers, students, children, parents, caregivers, villagers, and service providers who directly engage with children.
 To achieve this, FSC has developed a range of educational resources and tools, which are delivered in a range of workshops and forums, to both children and adults, and distributed for use in organizations and community settings.